John Daly (golfer): PGA Tour

-1996–2000: struggles
+1996–2000: Struggles

-After winning the 1995 Open Championship, Daly struggled with his golf game and drinking habits for the next nine years.
+After winning the 1995 Open Championship, Daly would continue with his golf game and drinking habits, causing him to suffer a six-year win drought on the European Tour and a nine-year win drought on the PGA Tour.
 In 1996, Daly finished T-19 at The Players Championship and had a top-10 finish at the Kemper Open.
 At the 1996 U.S. Open, Daly finished T-27 with a final round 73, his best finish in the tournament.
 Daly's only win in 1996 was at the AT&T Australian Skins Game which was neither a PGA or European Tour event.
-In 1997, Daly started off the season by finishing 7th place at the Bob Hope Chrysler Classic.
-Afterwards, Daly's struggles at the time culminated into one of his worst seasons on the PGA Tour withdrawing from the U.S. Open after a first round 77 due to his physical condition and alcoholic shakes.
-It is reported that Daly was attending Alcoholics Anonymous meetings.
-Daly also withdrew from the 1997 Players Championship.